RollingSea/ms1-tour-company/README.md

 ![Mokeup image](wireframes/rolling-logo.jpg)

-The website has been built using some bootstrap companents starting with the navbar.
+The website has been built using some bootstrap components starting with the navbar.

 ### Wireframes